DrKnallfrosch/BMI-CALC/README.md

 - Supports both Metric (cm, kg) and Imperial (ft, lb) units.
 - Dynamic BMI result updates on input changes.
 - Visual representation of BMI categories with a scale.
-- Optional inclusion of age and sex to refine BMI category results.
+- Optional inclusion of age and sex to get better fitting results for the ideal weight.
-- Displays ideal weight range based on age and BMI.

 ## Installation